 While Joel gives Ed golf lessons, the Indian warns him Adam is around, the never actually seen monster-prankster, blamed for all kinds of weirdness since 15 years.
 Passing the night in his car in the...

-Joel Fleishman is fresh out of medical college, and fresh out of luck.
-Failing to read the fine print in his scholarship conditions, he finds he has no choice but to move to the remote and somewhat eccentric town of Cicely, in the wilds of Alaska.
-Once there, he is welcomed by the peculiar locals who are not keen to see him go, most especially Maurice Minnifield, the ex-NASA astronaut.
+Dr. Joel Fleischman (Rob Morrow) is fresh out of medical college, and fresh out of luck.
+Failing to read the fine print in his scholarship conditions, he finds he has no choice but to move to the remote and somewhat eccentric town of Cicely, Alaska.
+Once there, he is welcomed by the peculiar locals who are not keen to see him go, most especially Maurice J. Minnifield (Barry Corbin), the ex-N.A.S.A. astronaut.
 Despite Joel's adamant denials, one gets the impression that he enjoys life in Cicely more than he admits.Written by

 Murray Chapman <email@example.com>

 As an inside joke, some radio stations in Michigan and other snow-heavy states used to play the theme music from the show as a lead-in to announcing school closings and other snow related events.
 See more »

 In most radio stations, the "On The Air" sign only lights when there is a live mike but, at KBHR, it remains lit whether Chris is using the microphone or not.
 See more »